With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 STATE COLLEGE, Pa.
 (AP) — Justin Fields handed 318 yards and four touchdowns, 2 to Chris Olave, along with Ohio State beat Penn State.

-Jeremy Ruckert captured a pair of touchdowns passes, Master Teague II conducted for the following scored as well as also the Buckeyes (2-0) created 526 metres of offence within their 15th consecutive Big Ten win and also 10Climbing straight onto the road against a ranked opponent.
+Jeremy Ruckert captured a pair of touchdowns passes, Master Teague II conducted for a second scored as well as also the Buckeyes (2-0) created 526 metres of offence within their 15th consecutive Big Ten win and also 10Climbing straight onto the road against a ranked opponent.

 NO. 4 NOTRE DAME 31, GEORGIA TECH 13